jecksolovyev/com.whitedoc.docs/docs/source/pages/api/templateEnvelopeStructure/templateFields.rst

 - placeholder - field placeholder displayable on template and envelope, length from 0 up to 1024 symbols, if empty on envelope will be displayed field name, optional attribute
 - roleId - id of the role who should fill field on envelope, mandatory attribute
 - optional - boolean, defines if field to be filled in optionally or not on envelope, if not set default value false, optional attribute
-- allow-custom-value - boolean, defines if custom value would be acceptable on envelope, allow-custom-value and multiSelect is not possible in the same time (only one attribute can be applied), optional attribute
+- allowCustomValue - boolean, defines if custom value would be acceptable on envelope, allowCustomValue and multiSelect is not possible in the same time (only one attribute can be applied), optional attribute
-- multiSelect - boolean, defines if multiselect will be available on envelope, allow-custom-value and multiSelect is not possible in the same time (only one attribute can be applied), optional attribute
+- multiSelect - boolean, defines if multiselect will be available on envelope, allowCustomValue and multiSelect is not possible in the same time (only one attribute can be applied), optional attribute
 - search - boolean, defines if field is searchable on envelope search or not, if not set default value false, optional attribute

 field options (max quantity of options 100):